Global Payroll

 Social Security Contributions

 The social security landscape in South Africa aims to provide a safety net and support for its citizens, encompassing various programs and benefits addressing social and economic challenges.
-Key components include the Unemployment Insurance Fund (UIF) for temporary income support, the Old Age Pension, the Child Support Grant for low-income families, and the Disability Grant for individuals with disabilities.
+Key components include the Unemployment Insurance Fund (UIF), the Old Age Grant, the Child Support Grant, and the Disability Grant.

 South Africa’s social security system plays a critical role in poverty reduction, promoting social inclusion, and ensuring a basic standard of living for vulnerable groups.